bitol-io/tsc/rfcs/0001-servers.md

 ## Summary

 We introduce a way to specify the "physical" location of the data protected by the contract.
-The contract protect data on different environments (prod, preprod, ...) and technologies (bigquery, kafka,  s3, ...).
+A data contract can protect data on different environments (prod, preprod, ...) and technologies (bigquery, kafka,  s3, ...).

 ## Motivation